Spaceflight: Reaching space station

-In order to reach towards a space station, a spacecraft would have to arrive at the same orbit and approach to a very close distance (e.g. within visual contact).
+In order to reach a space station, a spacecraft would have to arrive at the same orbit and approach to a very close distance (e.g. within visual contact).
 This is done by a set of orbital maneuvers called space rendezvous.

 After rendezvousing with the space station, the space vehicle then docks or berths with the station.
 Docking refers to joining of two separate free-flying space vehicles, while berthing refers to mating operations where an inactive vehicle is placed into the mating interface of another space vehicle by using a robotic arm.

 Reentry

 Vehicles in orbit have large amounts of kinetic energy.
 This energy must be discarded if the vehicle is to land safely without vaporizing in the atmosphere.
 Typically this process requires special methods to protect against aerodynamic heating.
 The theory behind reentry was developed by Harry Julian Allen.
 Based on this theory, reentry vehicles present blunt shapes to the atmosphere for reentry.
-Blunt shapes mean that less than 1% of the kinetic energy ends up as heat reaching the vehicle, and the remainder heats up the atmosphere.
+Blunt shapes mean that less than 1% of the kinetic energy ends up as heat reaching the vehicle, and the remainder heats the atmosphere.

 Landing and recovery

-The Mercury, Gemini, and Apollo capsules all splashed down in the sea.
+The Mercury, Gemini, and Apollo capsules splashed down in the sea.
 These capsules were designed to land at relatively low speeds with the help of a parachute.
 Soviet/Russian capsules for Soyuz make use of a big parachute and braking rockets to touch down on land.
 Spaceplanes like the Space Shuttle land like a glider.

-After a successful landing the spacecraft, its occupants, and cargo can be recovered.
+After a successful landing, the spacecraft, its occupants, and cargo can be recovered.
 In some cases, recovery has occurred before landing: while a spacecraft is still descending on its parachute, it can be snagged by a specially designed aircraft.
 This mid-air retrieval technique was used to recover the film canisters from the Corona spy satellites.